Radon in homes

 I'm closing on a house and need a radon measurement test result quickly.
 How do I accomplish this?

-We can fax you our current list of NEHA approved Radon Measurement Operators.
-NEHA listed radon testers within Mississippi can be obtained from the Mississippi Radon Program, or on-line from the National Radon Proficiency Program.
+Qualified radon testers within Mississippi can be obtained online from the National Radon Proficiency Program.

 Contact one of the approved operators and have them perform your testing.
 They will use either a continuous monitor which will permit them to give you test results at the end of the test period or some other short-term measurement device which can be read at a lab and the value reported in short order.